-A couple of weeks ago I shared how to make a pretty paint can using paper and Mod Podge.
-Today I am showing you how I used the can as part of a housewarming gift filled with painting supplies and complete with a printable tag.
-One of my best friends moved into a brand new house they built this past week and before they started moving their belongings we helped them paint.
+A couple of weeks ago I shared how to make a pretty Mod Podge paint can.
+Today I am showing you how I used the paint can as part of a housewarming gift filled with painting supplies and a printable tag.
+One of my best friends moved into a brand new house they built this past week and before they started moving their belongings we helped them paint

 This is the same friend that we took dinner to last week because they were still waiting on their refrigerator to be delivered when my son decided he wasn’t feeling well and started throwing up out of no where.
 He christened their kitchen floor, cabinets and the island.
 I was mortified.
 Let me say that once more – I was mortified!
 Thank you Kimberly for being such a sweet friend and brushing it off then helping me bathe and clean my son AND the mess!
 I still can’t get over it and I know Wyatt won’t forget it anytime soon.
 (This happened the same day my husband had emergency surgery to have his appendix removed!)

 I knew that Kimberly planned to paint their house before moving so I wanted to gift her a bunch of painting supplies so it would be one less thing she would have to worry about.
 I took the paint can I made and filled it with my favorite supplies.